kawaii-wolf/koboldcpp-loader-api/README.md

   - Set a shared secret in default.json.
 This will be required for calls to load/unload
 * npm install
 * node --experimental-fetch app.js

+## How to use
+* Browse to site, see swagger documentation/examples on site.